What is the alfalfa weevil?

-Alfalfa (Medicago sativa) is a valuable forage crop in Wisconsin, that supports dairy and livestock production.
-However, alfalfa production can be threatened by the alfalfa weevil (Hypera postica), a beetle pest that can significantly damage alfalfa foliage if left unmanaged.
+Alfalfa is a valuable forage crop in Wisconsin that supports dairy and livestock production.
+Alfalfa can be threatened by the alfalfa weevil (Hypera postica), an early-season pest that feeds on alfalfa leaves and may severely damage first-crop and second-crop alfalfa fields.
+By implementing proactive scouting and integrated pest management strategies, Wisconsin farmers can protect and extend the productivity of their alfalfa stands.

 What do alfalfa weevils look like?

-Larvae: The larvae are legless, green caterpillar-look-alikes with a white stripe along the center of their backs and a black head capsule.
-They are approximately ¼ to 3⁄8 inches long when fully grown
+Larvae: The larvae are legless, green grubs with a white stripe along the center of their back and a shiny black head capsule.
+Larvae grow to a length of approximately 3⁄8 inch.

 Photo of alfalfa weevil larva (left) and alfalfa weevil adult (right).
 Photo credit: Bryan Jensen.